JiteshNayak2004/PD_OPENLANE/README.md

 RTL to GDS flow using openlane
 <details>
 <summary>openlane and sky130 PDK</summary>
-# DAY 1: Inception of Open-source EDA, OpenLane and Sky130 PDK

 The core of the chip will contain two types of blocks:
  - **Foundry IP Blocks** (e.g. ADC, DAC, PLL, and SRAM) = blocks which requires some amount of intelligent techniques to build which can only be designed by foundries.